aliuosio/MagentoAutoPatch/README.md

 The **Patch AutoUpdater** module for Magento 2 automates the process of checking and applying **minor patches (example: 2.4.6 - 2.4.6-p2)**.
 It integrates directly with Magento’s patch management system, reducing the need for manual intervention, ensuring your store remains secure and up-to-date.

 ## Features
-- **Automated Patch Lookup**: Automatically checks for the latest Magento patches.
+- **Automated Patch Lookup**: Automatically checks for the latest patches.
+- **Automated Patch Install**: Automatically applies the latest patches.
 - **For Adobe Commerce and Magento Open Source**
 - **Notifies you** before and after the update
 - **Custom CLI Command**: Use `bin/magento patch:update` to manually check and apply patches.
 - **Logging**: log errors `auto-patch.log`.
 This get sent on failure with the after patch notification
-- **Restricted Usage** for Users in Admin Group ony
+- **Restricted Usage** Access Control List for Backend Users depending on the User Group

 ### Installation
     composer require aliuosio/magento-autopatch